azengineering/studio/DEPLOY_TO_CLOUDFLARE.md

 -   **Production branch**: Select the branch you want to deploy from (usually `main` or `master`).
 -   **Framework preset**: Cloudflare should automatically detect **Next.js**.
 If not, select it from the dropdown.

 The build settings should be automatically configured by the preset.
-They should look like this:
+Verify they look like this:
--   **Build command**: `next build`
+-   **Build command**: `npm run build`
 -   **Build output directory**: `.next`

+**Important:** If Cloudflare sets the build command to `next build`, you must change it to `npm run build`.
+This ensures that your project's dependencies are correctly used during the build process.

 ---